Amalie Shi

 About Me

-Amalie Shi is a software engineer specializing in healthcare informatics and automation systems.
-Her work focuses on modernizing healthcare imaging verification through the integration of Python-based automation frameworks, data pipelining, and human-centered design.
+I am a software engineer specializing in healthcare informatics and automation systems.
+My work focuses on modernizing healthcare imaging verification through the integration of Python-based automation frameworks, data pipelining, and human-centered design.

-Amalie has met the qualifications to take the Professional Engineering (PE) exam for the Chemical Engineering Discipline in Maryland.
+I have met the qualifications to take the Professional Engineering (PE) exam for the Chemical Engineering Discipline in Maryland.
 In the United States, eligibility for the PE exam typically requires a degree from an accredited engineering program, passing the Fundamentals of Engineering (FE) exam, and gaining relevant work experience under a licensed Professional Engineer.
-She is actively preparing to become a licensed Professional Engineer.
+I am actively preparing to become a licensed Professional Engineer.

 Research Experience

-Amalie’s research background bridges engineering and medicine through advanced imaging, computation, and system design.
-Her previous work includes:
+My research background bridges engineering and medicine through advanced imaging, computation, and system design.
+My previous work includes:

 - Implantable Device Design Improvement (animal model studies)